 Food is wasted along the whole chain – from the farm to our table and we’ve been hearing about it in the last decade.
 From TED Talks, alarming news stories and from those environmentally conscious neighbours with a compost next door.
-Everyone throws away food, we are all aware of it, yet an easy to use, all-in-one tools for us as consumers were not available until recently.
+Everyone throws away food, we are all aware of it, yet an easy to use, all-in-one tools to heps us reduce food waste were not available until recently.

 We identified the main reasons why we all throw away food at home by doing a detailed investigation of the whole consumer journey.
 Then we equipped CozZo with as many features as necessary to help you avoid each of the six traps that could lead to food waste.